 Average Scale Scores

-Our school’s performance tables can be accessed on the Department for Education’s website at:
+Our school’s performance data can be accessed on the Department for Education’s website at:

 We offer a curriculum which is broad and balanced, creative and which promotes the spiritual, moral, social, cultural and physical development of pupils at the school.
 Our curriculum prepares pupils for the opportunities, responsibilities and experiences of later life as engaged citizens.

-The school curriculum comprises all learning and other experiences that are planned for our pupils and is based, in part, on the National Curriculum where this is appropriate for our context.
+The school curriculum comprises all learning and other experiences that are planned for our pupils and is based on, but also goes beyond – in ways appropriate to our context, the National Curriculum.

 We teach religious education to pupils at every key stage using local SACRE guidance.

-We follow the Early Years Framework for children in Reception.
+We follow the new (2021) Statutory framework for the early years for children in Reception – we were early adopters of this in 2020.
 We follow the statutory National Curriculum programmes of study for English, mathematics and science from Year 1 to Year 6.
 Our curriculum matrix maps all subjects, taught discretely or as part of a topic of inter-related study, to ensure progression and content coverage of the National Curriculum in all other subjects.
-Our planning also makes provision for personal, social, health and economic education (PSHE).
+Our planning also makes provision for personal, social, health and economic education (PSHE) and for statutory RSHE.

 Our curriculum provides pupils with an introduction to the essential knowledge they need to be educated citizens.
 It introduces pupils to the best that has been thought and said, and helps engender an appreciation of human creativity and achievement.
-It provides an outline of core knowledge around which teachers develop exciting and stimulating lessons to promote the development of pupils’ knowledge, understanding and skills.
+It provides an outline of core knowledge around which teachers develop exciting and stimulating lessons to promote the development of pupils’ knowledge, understanding and skills so that they make good progress (they know more, remember more and are able to do more).
 We teach our pupils about British values throughout the school year, taking advantage of cultural opportunities, events in the news and our curriculum.

 Structure of our curriculum